crownstone/mesh-simulator/README.md

 At the top you see "Connected!" or "Disconnected..." which means it can see a simulation websocket server (started by an example).

 Then the buttons:
-- Run 20s: run the simulation for 20 seconds
+- Run 50s: run the simulation for 50 seconds, 0s precompute.
-- Add Crownstone: If you allow the gui to change your topology, it will add a Crownstone
+- Add Crownstone: If you allow the gui to change your topology, it will show up.
+On press, it will add a Crownstone.
-- Add Edge: You won't see anything immediately, but drag a new edge from a node to another node.
+- Add Edge: If you allow the gui to change your topology, it will show up.
+On press, you won't see anything immediately, but drag a new edge from a node to another node.
 The simulation will run immediately after.
-- Delete selected: Delete selected things.
+- Delete selected: If you allow the gui to change your topology, it will show up.
+Delete selected things.
 - Toggle Asset visibility: show or hide the Assets (if there are any).
 You can show it to connect an asset to nodes.
 - Toggle Path visualization: choose between 2 modes of showing the path of a message.